Vyral/base-template/_posts/2018-08-20-what-is-driving-the-changes-weve-seen-in-the-market.md

 These are important numbers, and if you miss the market, you’ll end up chasing it as it does change.
 We’re not seeing too much of a decrease in price at this point, but when you don’t have many sales, it’s hard to track pricing changes.
 We’ll see what happens in the fall; we’ll have three months of slower activity to understand if the buyers are going to dictate the market, or if it’s just a cooldown period.

-If you’re thinking of buying or selling in these current conditions and would like to know more about your specific situation, I encourage you to reach out to me by phone or find us online at www.2percentsolution.ca.
-I’d be happy to arm you with the correct information so that you can make the best decisions moving forward.
+If you’re thinking of buying or selling in these current conditions and would like to know more about your specific situation, I encourage you to reach out to me by phone or find us online at <a href="www.2percentsolution.ca" target="_blank">www.2percentsolution.ca.</a> I’d be happy to arm you with the correct information so that you can make the best decisions moving forward.